Kappa Mu Epsilon: Activities

 The society sponsors a biennial national conference as well as regional conventions on alternate years which allow both for the sharing of ideas and the opportunity for students to present papers, preparing them for the graduate research experience.

-KME also produces a yearly journal called The Pentagon which publishes student articles on a variety of mathematical topics.
+KME produces a yearly journal called The Pentagon with student articles on mathematical topics.
+The society presents the George Mach Service Award for major contributions to the society.George Mach Service Award.